cat-cfs/libcbm_py/docs/cbm_model.rst

 .. _CBM-CFS3: https://www.nrcan.gc.ca/climate-change/impacts-adaptations/climate-change-impacts-forests/carbon-accounting/carbon-budget-model/13107

-The LibCBM implementation of the CBM model is designed with externalized model state.
+The LibCBM implementation of the CBM model is designed all model state is user defined and passed to the CBM functions.

-This also means that consumers of the CBM class allocate and have full control and access to all CBM variables between calls to CBM functions.
+This means that consumers of the CBM class allocate and have full control and access to all CBM variables between calls to CBM functions.

-This goes hand in hand with externalized model stepping which allows user control of stepping through CBM time.
+CBM provides a step function which allows caller control of stepping through CBM time, whereas in CBM-CFS3 stepping is an internal process that does not offer the ability to interact with other processes on a time step basis.

-With the above externalizations CBM provides a powerful API for integrating other processes or feedbacks to work with or inform the CBM model on a time step basis.
+With the above features CBM provides a powerful API for integrating or informing other processes or feedbacks to work with or inform the CBM model as it simulates Carbon dynamics.

 All CBM variables are allocated using standard Pandas data frames or numpy ndarrays, and many functions support either.